Family Skier

 Let’s just say that they are not universally beloved.

-Nonetheless, there are still ski-only mountain resorts that don’t allow ski blades or snowboards because of their membership rules.
+There are still ski-only mountain resorts that don’t allow ski blades or snowboards because of their membership rules.
 Don’t worry, though, because there are only four ski-only resorts left in the United States, so there are plenty of places you can shred using your snow blades.

 Why are there ski-only resorts though?
 The main reason that ski-only resorts were made is because of the stereotype that snowboards and ski blades are harder to control, increasing the chance of running into somebody.
 The other argument is that these different styles of riding tear up the snow, making the terrain harder for skiers to enjoy.